-Risks Encourage patient to identify possible negative outcomes to continued tobacco use.
+Risks Encourage patient to identify possible negative outcomes of continued tobacco use.

-Rewards Help patient identify possible benefits to cessation.
+Rewards Help patient identify possible benefits of quitting.
 Roadblocks Work with patient to identify obstacles to quitting, and encourage her to think about how she might overcome them.
 Repetition Address tobacco use and cessation with patients at each visit.